A Penny Well Spent

 ‘I’m still not sure about Bob Holness,’ said Suds.
 ‘What if they used to watch Blockbusters?’

-‘Trust me, nobody will remember that show,’ the captain argued.
+‘Trust me, it’s a pretty outdated reference; nobody will remember that show,’ the captain argued.
 ‘And besides, how often do you get to go around pretending to be your favourite television presenter?’

 ‘What do you mean you’re stuck in a clothes recycling bin?’ asked Faucet.